mist64/geos/README.md

 The following options can be enabled:

+* `removeToBASIC = 1`: Don't include the ToBASIC code required for deskTop to launch non-GEOS applications.
+Turn this off if the KERNAL code overflows RAM, e.g. when enabling RAM expansion support.
 * `usePlus60K = 1`: Enable support for the +60K RAM expansion.
+* `useRamCart64 = 1`, `useRamCart128 = 1`: Enable support for the [Ram Cart](https://github.com/ytmytm/c64-ramcart128) expansion.

-This will use the extra RAM for caching deskTop and for holding the swap area when running desk accessories.
+With RAM expansion support, GEOS will use the extra RAM for caching deskTop and for holding the swap area when running desk accessories.
+GEOS will show an error at startup and reset the system if support for a particular memory expansion is enabled but it is not available.
-* `removeToBASIC = 1`: Don't include the ToBASIC code required for deskTop to launch non-GEOS applications.
-Turn this off if the KERNAL code overflows RAM, e.g. when enabling +60K support.

 ## Source Tree